zionsg/ZnWP-WebService-Plugin/README.md

 ### Installation
 Steps
-  - Click the "Download Zip" button on the righthand side of this GitHub page
+- Click the "Download Zip" button on the righthand side of this GitHub page.
+- Remove the version/branch from the filename, i.e., rename the downloaded zip file to `znwp-webservice-plugin.zip`.
+- Do one of the following:
+  + Uncompress the zip file to a `znwp-webservice-plugin` and copy it to your WordPress plugins folder, i.e. `wp-content/plugins`.
+  + Upload the zip file via the WordPress admin interface.
 - Uncompress the zip file on your desktop
-  - Copy the `znwp_webservice_plugin` folder to your WordPress plugins folder OR compress that folder and upload via the WordPress admin interface
 - Activate the plugin

 ### Usage
 The settings page can be accessed via the Settings link for the plugin on the Plugins page.